What Really Matters In The Times We Live In

 If one is on a budget, 'coolness' does not equip you and others with a versatile supply of arms, ammo, etc.

-All who are looking to purchase of one or both of these as 'the touted all-around defense handguns' should
+Anyone tempted to purchase of one or both of these touted as "incredible defense handguns" should

-consider factors with each: price, size, parts complexity / availability, weather / rough handling situations...
+consider these factors: price, size, parts complexity / availability, weather / rough handling situations.

-Both are bulky and have .45acp recoil.
-There are other choices that would be more sensible; cost efficient.
+They're bulky/heavy and exhibit recoil.
+There are other choices that are more sensible; cost efficient.

 Simple and proven Glock 19 or 17 9mm ($600) makes sense.
 Even an upgraded Ruger 10/22 .22 utilized

-otherwise for target shooting (even splurging $800) gives utmost confidence in control and shot placement.
+primarily for target shooting (even splurging $900) gives utmost confidence in control and shot placement.